Miayam

 The Reason Why I Migrate From Jekyll to Eleventy

-At first, miayam.io was a personal blog site built with Jekyll using a theme I pick carelessly without thinking.
-2 years later since its inception, I almost forget half of the code.
-Ruby seems foreign to me.
-The more I tinker with it, the more befuddled I am.
+At first, miayam.io was a personal blog site built with Jekyll using a theme I picked carelessly without thinking.
+Two years later, I almost forgot half of the code.
+Ruby seemed foreign to me.
+The more I tinkered with it, the more befuddled I was.
 So, I decided to burn it down and rebuild it from the ground up.

 I was looking for an alternative to Jekyll written in JavaScript

-because I am a boring web developer you could find anywhere else.
-I have tried Gatsby and wound up getting bored.
-All those shiny new technologies Gatsby has to offer are not really what I need.
-I have tried Hexo, it had similar ambience with Jekyll but it didn't spark joy.
+because I am a boring web developer—the kind you can find anywhere else.
+I tried Gatsby and wound up getting bored.
+All those shiny new technologies Gatsby has to offer were not really what I need.
+I tried Hexo.
+It had a similar ambiance to Jekyll, but it didn't spark joy.

 And then, there was Eleventy...
-It really is like a magical glove that just fit my brain perfectly.
-It does one thing and does it well.
-A simple SSG (Static Site Generator) that helps provide minimum barebone for the next generation of miayam.io.
-And for good reason, the batteries are not included.
+It really was like a magical glove that just fits my brain perfectly.
+It did one thing, and did it well.
+A simple SSG (Static Site Generator) that helped provide the barebones of the next generation of miayam.io.
+And for good reason, the batteries were not included.